Probabilistic Program Verification via Inductive Synthesis of Inductive Invariants: Related Work

 \section{Related Work}

-Within the large body of work on reasoning about probabilistic systems, we focus on three aspects close to our work: invariant synthesis, probabilistic model checking, and symbolic inference.
-In the \emph{qualitative} setting, ICE-learning~\cite{ICE} is a template-based, counterexample-guided technique for synthesizing invariants.
-An overview of other inductive synthesis approaches is given in~\cite{DBLP:series/natosec/AlurBDF0JKMMRSSSSTU15,DBLP:conf/tacas/FedyukovichB18}.
+We discuss related works in invariant synthesis, probabilistic model checking, and symbolic inference.
+ICE~\cite{ICE} is a template-based, cex.-guided technique for learning invariants.
+More inductive synthesis approaches are surveyed in~\cite{DBLP:series/natosec/AlurBDF0JKMMRSSSSTU15,DBLP:conf/tacas/FedyukovichB18}.

-\textit{Invariant Synthesis for Probabilistic Programs.} The tool \emph{Mora}~\cite{DBLP:conf/tacas/BartocciKS20} can synthesize (possibly non-linear) invariants that encode expected values and higher-order moments fully automatically.
-However, the underlying algebraic techniques are limited the sub-class of \emph{prob-solvable loops}~\cite{DBLP:conf/atva/BartocciKS19}.

-Related to our approach are constraint solving-based approaches for generating quantitative loop invariants \cite{DBLP:conf/atva/FengZJZX17,DBLP:conf/cav/ChenHWZ15}.
-Those aim to synthesize polynomial invariants for proving lower bounds over $\Reals$-valued program variables -- arguably a simplification as it allows solvers to use (decidable) real arithmetic.
+\textit{Quantitative Invariant Synthesis.} Apart from the discussed method \cite{DBLP:conf/cav/BaoTPHR22}, \emph{constraint solving-based approaches} \cite{DBLP:conf/atva/FengZJZX17,DBLP:conf/cav/ChenHWZ15,DBLP:conf/sas/KatoenMMM10} aim to synthesize quantitative invariants for proving lower bounds over $\Reals$-valued program variables -- arguably a simplification as it allows solvers to use (decidable) real arithmetic.
 In particular,~\cite{DBLP:conf/cav/ChenHWZ15} also obtains linear constraints from counterexamples ensuring certain validity conditions on candidate invariants.
-Besides various technical differences, we see some conceptual differences on top of the $\Reals$-valued variables and the lower- vs. upper bounds: (i) We support piecewise expectations rather than continuous expectations.
-These are essential to support, \eg reachability probabilities from the initial state. (ii) We focus on the integration of fast verifiers over efficiently decidable fragments, with various optimizations. (iii) We present a solution for automatically extracting characteristic functions from probabilistic loops.
+Apart from various technical differences, we identify three conceptual differences: \begin{enumerate*}[label=(\roman*)] \item we support piecewise expectations which have been shown sufficiently expressive for verifying quantitative reachability properties; \item we focus on the integration of fast verifiers over efficiently decidable theories; and \item we do not need to \emph{assume} termination or \mbox{boundedness of expectations.} \end{enumerate*}